digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_aws.rst

     Changing the key specification (e.g. enable multi region) during rotation can be done by updating the configuration before rotating the wrapper key.

+Key rotation does not delete the previous key.
+Although the key can no longer be used, it persists.
+To permanently delete the previous key, refer to :ref:`Deleting Canton Node Keys <deleting-canton-keys>`.

 Interoperability
 ----------------